Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 /* log : srcBox === box : true */
 ```

-Please note that `box` is an ordinary vector and not some object.
+Please note that `box` is an ordinary vector and not some kind of object.
 This is a direct manifestation of the **uncoupling of the data and functionality principle**

 ### Namespaces logistics

-All model's algorithms are called through namespace models, for example for box it is `_.box.*`, for quaternion it is `_.quat.*`, while an instance of the model is a **vector** or a **matrix**, and not an instance of some other additional class.
+All model's algorithms are called through namespace models, for example for the box it is `_.box.*`, for quaternion, it is `_.quat.*`, while an instance of the model is a **vector** or a **matrix**, and not an instance of some other additional class.
 All mathematical model's algorithms are called functionally, for example:

 ```js
 var distance = _.plane.pointDistance( plane, point );